MaybeSam05/CustomCoverLetter/README.md

-Automation Tool to create cover letters for companies I'm applying to quickly

-Libaries Required:
- - pip install pdfminer.six
- - pip install fpdf

 # 📝 Cover Letter Generator

+When I was applying to lots of internships in my freshmen year of school, I was frustrated with having to create a unique cover letter for each company I applied to.
+Tired of the manual labor, I decided to automate the whole process so it works in a single button click.
 This project automates the generation of personalized cover letters by filling in a customizable PDF template with job-specific information.

 ## 📌 Features